-Our setting will work with children, parents and the community to ensure that the rights and safety of children are at the core of what we do to give them the very best start in life.
-Our Safeguarding Policy is based on the three key commitments of the Pre-school Learning Alliance Safeguarding Children's Policy.
+Our setting will work with children, parents, and the community to ensure that the rights and safety of children are at the core of what we do to give them the very best start in life.
+Our Safeguarding Policy is based on the three key commitments of the Early Years Alliance Safeguarding Children Policy.